AI Scribes for Ontario Family Doctors: A PHIPA-Safe Vendor Comparison (2026)

 Is any AI scribe automatically PHIPA compliant in Ontario?

-No. PHIPA compliance is a property of the clinic, the vendor, and the contract together, not the software alone.
-A scribe becomes PHIPA-aligned when the vendor signs a Health Information Custodian agent agreement, hosts data in an approved region, retains audit logs for 60-day breach notification, and the clinic has trained staff plus a written AI policy.
-Picking Tali or Mutuo shortens the work; it does not eliminate it.
+No. PHIPA compliance is a property of the clinic, the vendor, and the contract together, never the software alone.
+A scribe becomes PHIPA-aligned when the vendor signs a Health Information Custodian agent agreement, hosts data in an approved region, and retains audit logs long enough to answer an IPC investigation.
+The clinic still needs trained staff and a written AI policy.
+Buying from the 30 Supply Ontario vendors shortens that work rather than eliminating it.

 Does CPSO require physicians to tell patients an AI scribe is in use?